WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen.md

 ## The New Webizen
 Webizen is Independent to the project known as Solid (formerally [#rww](https://www.w3.org/community/rww/)) as run by [inrupt](https://www.inrupt.com).

+The technology stack being produced as [Webizen 3.0](https://devdocs.webizen.org/WebizenTechStack/Webizen3.0/) requires the development of  [[PermissiveCommonsTech]].

+(As is illustrated in the image / diagram below)

+The 'Webizen Agent' requires both; a means to support the distribution, storage and use of information that is relied upon by more than one person (a 'commons') as well as a means to privately store and operate their own personal information.

-This folder contains information about the technology stack being produced as [[Webizen 3.0]].
-Much as was said to be the case about #RWW & #CrossCloud, #Webizen is likely to have a different sort of approach.
+A great deal of the underlying historical work related to and intended to employ derivatives that were produce via the #RWW & #CrossCloud related projects; which is in-turn what the name #Webizen is intended to pay tribute to, whilst likely to have a different sort of approach than has otherwise been demonstrated by #Solid.

 For more information see: [[WorkInProgress]]

 ### What does Webizen Mean?